 Addicks Reservoir (San Jacinto River Basin)

-Addicks Reservoir and Addicks Dam is located near Addicks in Harris County, on South Mayde and Langham Creeks, tributaries to Bufflo Bayou, which is tributary to the San Jacinto River.
+Addicks Reservoir and Addicks Dam are located near Addicks in Harris County, on South Mayde and Langham Creeks, tributaries to Bufflo Bayou, which is a tributary of the San Jacinto River.
 The reservoir is owned by the U. S. Government and operated, in conjunction with the nearby Barker Reservoir, by the U. S. Army Corps of Engineers to prevent downstream flooding of Buffalo Bayou in the City of Houston.
-In addition to the Reservoir's flood damage reduction mission, recreation and nature observation opportunities abound through the approximately 26,000 acres of land that makes up Addicks and Barker reservoirs.
+In addition to the Reservoir's flood damage reduction mission, recreation, and nature observation opportunities abound through the approximately 26,000 acres of land that makes up Addicks and Barker reservoirs.
 Both reservoirs were authorized under the Rivers and Harbors Act of June 20, 1938, which were modified by the Flood Control Acts of August 11, 1938; September 3, 1954; and October 27, 1965.